Centre Wellington: Economy

 Centre Wellington is heavily agricultural but is also the home to industries, manufacturers, retailers, health care services and trades people.
 The local economy also benefits greatly from tourism.
 At the time of the 2011 census, 6.4% of the workforce of Centre Wellington was involved in agriculture and other resource-based industries/utilities, 24.8% in manufacturing and construction, 19.8% in health and education and 13.2% in wholesale and retail trade.
 The top three categories for employment (in order of importance) were in Manufacturing, Healthcare and Agriculture.
 The major employers in the township include Jefferson Elora Corp., Nexans Canada, Polycorp Ltd., Groves Memorial Hospital, Wellington Terrace and PR Donnelly.
 The average real estate value, for a single detached home in 2014 was $342,817 in Centre Wellington.

 Many tourists visit Centre Wellington, especially Elora, on daytrips, attracted by the historic nature of the towns or the Grand River Raceway with horse racing and slot machines.
 Also at the edge of town, the Elora Gorge Conservation Area often fills to capacity on summer weekends.
 The park offers paddleboat rentals, hiking, camp-grounds, fishing and picnicking.
 Also operated by the Grand River Conservation Authority, the nearby Elora Quarry is a popular swimming area.
 The annual Elora Festival (2 weeks in July) is particularly popular; the headliner in 2017 was Gordon Lightfoot.
 The Elora mill, built in the 1830s, was a hotel until 2010.
 It was restored to luxury level and reopened as the Elora Mill Inn and Spa on July 6, 2018.

 The township encourages the filming of movies and TV shows; quite a few productions have taken advantage of the historic look of Fergus and especially Elora for location work.
 For example, in 2016, parts of the 10-part mini-series, Canada: The Story of Us, were filmed in Elora which stood in for scenes of WW II skirmishes in Holland and France.

 Local government

-Township council includes a mayor and six councilors.
+Township council includes a mayor and six councillors.
 Three of the latter live in Fergus while one lives in Elora.
-The Township is also represented on the County of Wellington Council which is made up of seven mayors and nine councilors.
+The Township is also represented on the County of Wellington Council which is made up of seven mayors and nine councillors.
 The head of this council is the Warden.

 The township of Centre Wellington has an active historical society and operates the Wellington County Museum and Archives in a historic stone building in Aboyne, halfway between Elora and Fergus, Ontario.
 This two-storey Italianate stone building was the earliest known state-supported poorhouse or almshouse in Canada, called the Wellington County House of Industry and Refuge when it opened in 1877.
 Subsequently, the home switched to caring for the elderly and chronically ill, eventually closing in 1971.
 The building was designated a National Historic Site of Canada in 1995.